MultiF95/SSH-Notifier/README.md

 # Installation
 Copy sshN.sh; sshN_main.sh in your home directory (~/).

-Execute sshN.sh to start the script.
+Make sshN.sh executeable and run it.

 # Description
-This sktipt will send you a notification directly on you GNOME or UNITY Desktop in Linux, if someone logs in to you machine via ssh.
+This script will send you a notification directly on you GNOME or UNITY Desktop in Linux, if someone logs in to you machine via ssh.

 It will refresh every 3 seconds to ensure a real time surveillance.